-For more than 35 years, Jonathan Blecher, P.A. has provided the legal counsel many have relied on to secure better outcomes when they were criminally accused.
+For more than 40 years, my firm, Jonathan B. Blecher, P.A., has provided the legal counsel many have relied on to secure better outcomes when they were criminally accused.
 By hiring a private criminal defense attorney, you have the benefit of receiving counsel from a bribery defense attorney in Miami who is dedicated to your case.
-We provide each client with a personalized defense strategy that can help them avoid or mitigate their responsibility for the charges against them.
+I provide each client with a personalized defense strategy that can help them avoid or mitigate their responsibility for the charges against them.

-For more information about how Jonathan Blecher, P.A. can make a difference, contact us online or call (305) 330-1976 and request a free case evaluation.
+For more information about how I can make a difference, contact my firm online or call 305-321-3237 and request a free case evaluation.

 What Is Considered Bribery?

 Most people are familiar with the concept of bribery as it pertains to politics and public officials, but its implications can stretch into areas of life involving business, the judicial system, sporting events, and others like these.
 Any time someone offers, accepts, agrees to, or gives a bribe in exchange for some official action, bribery could be alleged.

 In all instances of bribery, there is a “quid pro quo,” which is an exchange of one thing for another.
 These exchanges usually involve favors for money or favors for favors, but any exchange where it would be otherwise illegal to agree to one, conduct one, or meet its terms could be considered bribery.